Mental calculation: Memoriad – World Memory

 The first international Memoriad was held in Istanbul, Turkey, in 2008.

 The second Memoriad took place in Antalya, Turkey, on 24–25 November 2012.
 89 competitors from 20 countries participated.
 Awards and money prizes were given for 10 categories in total; of which 5 categories had to do about Mental Calculation (Mental addition, Mental Multiplication, Mental Square Roots (non-integer), Mental Calendar Dates calculation and Flash Anzan).
 The third Memoriad was held in Las Vegas, USA, from November 8, 2016 through November 10, 2016.

 Mind Sports Organisation

 The Mind Sports Organisation recognizes six grandmasters of mental calculation: Robert Fountain (1999), George Lane (2001), Gert Mittring (2005), Chris Bryant (2017), Wenzel Grüß (2019), and Kaloyan Geshev (2022), and one international master, Andy Robertshaw (2008).
 In 2021, Aaryan Nitin Shukla became the youngest champion ever at an age of just 11 years.

 World records

 Shakuntala Devi from India has been often mentioned on the Guinness World Records.
+Aaryan Nitin Shukla from India currently holds 9 Guinness World Records in various disciplines of mental calculation.
 Neelakantha Bhanu Prakash from India has been often mentioned on the Limca Book of Records for racing past the speed of a calculator in addition.
 Sri Lankan-Malaysian performer Yaashwin Sarawanan was the runner-up in 2019 Asia's Got Talent.